Debugging JavaScript in Chrome

 You can search through all of the HTML and CSS code you find here with ctrl + f, and it is often useful for looking through the structure of HTML code or seeing if any CSS is being overridden (for example, you write a style: background-color: red and it does not show up, perhaps someone else wrote background-color: blue !important;).

 Beyond being able to see the production state of the HTML and CSS code, the developer console is an excellent test-bed for new HTML / CSS tweaks.
-If you double click any element in the HTML pane, you can modify it’s properties, attributes, and associated styles in real-time.
+If you double click any element in the HTML pane, you can modify its properties, attributes, and associated styles in real-time.
 This is also excellent for faking posts / messages / pages, so don’t trust any screenshots you see on the internet.
 Yes, you can use developer tools on other people’s websites and apps.

 Console